geosolutions-it/ckanext-gsreport/README.md

 This CKAN extension provides reports about resources properties.
 Extension uses `ckanext-report` and adds reports to dashboard at `/report`.

+Reports available:
+     * `resources-format` - list of formats used in active resources
+     * `licenses` - list of licenses used in active datasets
+     * `broken-links` - list of links that do not work correctly (this may consume significant amount of time to generate, because each link is validated with live request).

 ## Installation

 This extension requires `ckanext-report` and `owslib` to be installed before using `ckanext-gsreport`.